COMPOUND CRUX

 Photo by Calum Macleod

-Much of his work is a meditation on geometry and the process of transformation, lifting ideas from Constructivism, Zen, Alchemy and elsewhere.
-Through architecture he attempts to create spaces that are both spiritually uplifting and cheap, playing with themes of proportion, colour and the balance of opposites.
-Likewise his love for creating jewellery comes from an enjoyment of both designing and making: it is a process of rearranging materials, which have been in the earth for millions of years and will be here long after us.
-He frequently uses offcuts and discarded materials as starting-points and works regularly with recycled silver, a metal that continually delights and fascinates him.
+His work explores geometrical compositions and processes of transformation.
+Through architecture he attempts to create spaces that are both spiritually uplifting and affordable, playing with themes of proportion, colour and the balance of opposites.
+Likewise his love for creating jewellery and metal objects comes from an enjoyment of both designing and making: it is a process of rearranging materials, which have been in the earth for millions of years and will be here long after us.
+He frequently uses offcuts and discarded materials as starting-points and works regularly with recycled silver, copper and gold, metals that continually delight and amaze him.

 In 2010 he became artist assistant to Alasdair Gray and worked closely with him until his death in 2019, producing many paintings and book illustrations as well as public murals.
-Since 2013 he has regularly worked with Turner Prize-winning artist Richard Wright and has travelled internationally with him to produce many site-specific installations, often using gold and silver leaf.
+Since 2013 he has frequently worked with Turner Prize-winning artist Richard Wright and has travelled internationally with him to create site-specific installations, often using gold and silver leaf.

 @compoundcrux